bwsw/t-streams/docs/source/Ts-Architecture.rst

 T-streams includes the following components:

 1. **Storage Server** that is responsible for all operations performed with transactions and their data.
+Server contains a local storage and a commit log.
+Local storage is implemented with RocksDB.
+A commit log can be an internal file or a distributed commit log service provided by Apache BookKeeper.
 #. **Producers** that create transactions with data.
 #. **Consumers**, **Subscribers** that read the transactions.